Working Dogs

 About the Leonberger

-The Leonberger is a very large working dogs known for its outgoing nature and capable mind.
-Better suited to homes with space, the Leonberger is best matched with experienced owners.
+The Leonberger is a very large working dog known for being deeply loving with its family and reserved with strangers.
+With a capable mind, better suited to homes with outdoor space, the Leonberger is best matched with experienced owners.
 Typically standing 25 to 31 inches tall at the shoulder and weighing 120 to 170 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Leonberger brings a distinct combination of traits that sets it apart.
 The Leonberger is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Leonberger loves being close to its people and forms strong bonds with every member of the household.